carlos-cerv/Nightwatch-Suite/README.md

 5. Open the terminal and add the next commands to run the test scripts:

-   `npm run Test-all` : run all the test scripts
+   `npm run TEST:001_TODOIST_USER_LOGIN_SUCCESS` : run all the test scripts

-   `npm run Test-login` : run the login form test cases
+   `TEST:002_TODOIST_USER_LOGIN_INCORRECT_EMAIL` : run the login form test cases

-   `npm run Test-tasks` : run the creation of tasks test cases
+   `TEST:003_TODOIST_USER_LOGIN_INCORRECT_PASSWORD` : run the creation of tasks test cases

-   `npm run Test-projects` : run the creation of a project test case

-   `npm run Test-suite-smoke` : run the smoke suite

 ## Create a Report: Run Test with Report

 6. First, run the next command to generate a JSON file with the data provided:

-   `npm run Test:Login --reporter html-reporter.js`
+   `npm run TEST:003_TODOIST_USER_LOGIN_INCORRECT_PASSWORD --reporter html-reporter.js`

 7. Second, to open the HTML report run the next command.
-It going to open a browser to shows the statistics:
+It going to open a browser to shows the assertions and results:

    `npm run Test:Login --reporter html-reporter-statistics.js`

 ## Review Code:

-8. To analyzes the JavaScript code and quickly find problems, run the next command:
+8. To analyzes the JavaScript code and quickly find problems on libraries, run the next command:

-   `npm run Test:Login`
+   `npm fund fix`

 ## API Testing: